 Having a support system in place is crucial for maintaining an active lifestyle with an ICD.
 Surround yourself with family and friends who encourage and support your exercise goals.
 Joining support groups, either in person or online, can also provide valuable insights and motivation from others who understand your journey.
 Here are some tips on building support internally.

-Tailoring Safe Exercises with an ICD to Your Preferences
+Tailoring Safe Exercises to Your Preferences

 Choosing exercises that you enjoy increases the likelihood of sticking with your routine.
 Whether it’s walking in nature, participating in a yoga class, or swimming at the local pool, finding activities you love can make exercise a pleasurable part of your daily life.